sabino-pereira/sabino-pereira/README.md

 - I’m currently learning ◀️ [Flutter](https://flutter.dev/) and 🦀 [Rust](https://www.rust-lang.org/).

-- All of my projects are available on my 🗂️ [Github](https://github.com/sabi-31?tab=repositories).

 - You can check out more on my 🌐 [website](https://sabino.in).

 - Reach me at ✉️ **<a href=mailTo:sabino3110@gmail.com> sabino3110@gmail.com</a>**.